arturacm/algorithms/README.md

 Based on Merge sort, counts the inversions of the array.
 As a sub-product, it also returns the sorted version of the input array.
 Has same time complexity as Merge Sort _O(n log n)_

+## Closest Pair

+In a X and Y plane, returns the closest distance between two pairs based on the Euclidean distance (straight line).
+Uses the Merge Sort for pre-processing the input.
+Has the time complexity of _O(n log n)_

 # Running the project

 This project is created in TypeScript.
 The `.ts` files can be running the script followed by the algorithm file: